seifalmotaz/TheProgrammingCourse/Day 1/Essential Theoretical.md

    - AOT (release): compiles to native machine code, fast startup, predictable performance, smaller runtime footprint, better code optimization.

  - **Compilation targets: native and JavaScript**
 Dart can compile to native machine code (CLI, server, Flutter releases) and to JavaScript for the web.
 Tooling includes `dart compile exe/aot-snapshot` for native and `dart compile js` (via dart2js) and DDC for web dev builds.

+### Checkpoint — Section 1
+- Identify which build uses JIT vs AOT and why.
+- Make `int?` vs `int` decisions: when should a value be nullable?
+- Spot whether `var x = 10;` is statically typed and what type it infers.

 With a basic grasp of types and how Dart turns your code into machine code (JIT for development, AOT for release), the next step is to understand the runtime that executes it: the Dart VM (Section 2).
 For deeper type topics like generics and top types, see Section 4.